 Whenever possible, bright microscope illumination, halogen illumination, LED or a flash unit designed for short flash durations is recommended.
-Set the light sensitivity to at least 400 ISO.
-In order to reduce vibrations inside the camera use, depending on your camera model, the mirror lock-up function, Silent Shooting, Live View etc. If needed, you can insert a daylight filter (light blue) into the illumination beam path or use your camera's controls to adjust the white balance.
+Set the light sensitivity to at least 400 ASA.
+To reduce vibrations inside the camera, use depending on your camera model the mirror-lock up, Silent Shooting, Live View etc. If needed, you can insert a daylight filter (light blue) into the illumination beam path or use your camera's controls to adjust the white balance.

 Blurred images are mostly caused by releasing the shutter manually.
 This leads to vibrations, which are picked up as motion blurs in the images.
 To avoid motion blurs, we recommend that you use a remote control release.
 Otherwise it is also possible to use the digital camera's self-timer function.
-Using a remote control system is also ideal (controlled from the PC); unfortunately, this is not supported by every camera.
+Using a remote control software is also ideal (controlled from the PC); unfortunately, this is not supported by every camera.